allenchng/InsightWriting/Classic DS Problems.md

 ## Fraud detection

-Fraud detection is an approach to identify malicious and ill intention
+Fraud detection is an approach to identify malicious and ill-intentioned transactions with a system.

 ### Industry Examples